top of page

 Prerequisites:

-Completion of Spanish 2 with a C and department approval
+Completion of Spanish 2 with a C

-This course is designed to increase the student’s skills in listening, speaking, reading, and writing.
-Upon completion of the third level of language, the student will have been exposed to the fundamental concepts and structures of Spanish.
-Cultural understanding will be presented through readings, supplementary materials, and discussions.
+This course is designed to increase students’ skills in listening, speaking, reading, and writing.
+Students entering Spanish 3 should be able to hold simple conversations, ask and answer basic questions, and write short paragraphs.
+Upon completion of the third level of language, students will have been exposed to the fundamental concepts and structures of Spanish.
+Cultural understanding will be presented through readings, supplementary materials, and discussions/conversations.
 This class is conducted primarily in Spanish.
+Honors credit is given to students who fulfill the honors criteria outlined by teachers at the beginning of each unit.
+To earn honors for the semester, students must complete all of the honors work in that given semester.

 • Spanish 4/Spanish 4 (H)